TonicAI/textual/docs/source/parse/parsing_files.rst

 To read the files, use the 'rb' access mode, which opens the file for read in binary format.

-In the **parse_file** command, you can set an optional timeout.
+In the ``parse_file`` command, you can set an optional timeout.
 The timeout indicates the number of seconds after which to stop waiting for the parsed result.

-To set a timeout for for all parse requests from the SDK, set the environment variable TONIC_TEXTUAL_PARSE_TIMEOUT_IN_SECONDS.
+To set a timeout for for all parse requests from the SDK, set the environment variable ``TONIC_TEXTUAL_PARSE_TIMEOUT_IN_SECONDS``.

 Parsing a file from Amazon S3
 -----------------------------